 5 What is the test for determining whether a vertical restraint will be subject to antitrust law in your jurisdiction?
 Has the law in your jurisdiction regarding vertical restraints been applied extraterritorially?
+Has it been applied in a pure internet context and if so what factors were deemed relevant when considering jurisdiction?

 The Anti-Monopoly Law applies to monopolistic conduct in economic activities within China's territory and to conduct outside China which eliminates or restricts competition within the Chinese market.
+At the time of writing, there had not been any published decision in which the jurisdictional reach of the Anti-Monopoly Law in a pure internet context had been considered in detail.